 Actually, both fresh and dried pasta can have eggs among the ingredients.

 Egg pasta is a basic preparation of Italian cuisine, particularly in the Emilia area.
-It is a simple dough made from chicken eggs and wheat flour, divided into small regular shapes and intended for cooking.
+It is a simple dough made from chicken eggs and wheat flour, divided into small regular shapes, and intended for cooking.

 The terms egg pasta and fresh pasta are not necessarily synonymous.
 In practice, egg pasta can be either fresh or dry; egg pasta made at home, in the laboratory, or even industrially as long as it is immediately frozen is considered fresh; on the other hand, egg pasta sold packaged as semolina pasta is dried.